-A collapsed cave is a typical karst feature, but at first it is very difficult to find and see.
+A collapsed cave is a typical karst feature, but for beginners it is very difficult to find and see.
 It is the last stage of cave destruction and so it is rather common.
-But spectacular specimens are really rare.
+Spectacular specimens are actually rare.

-Caves form underground, but while the cave forms the surface above is continually lowered by limestone solution.
-While the cave becomes bigger, the rock falls from the ceiling make the cave "move" upwards.
+Caves form underground, but while the cave forms the surface above is continually lowered by limestone solution on the the rock surface below the soil.
+While the cave becomes bigger, the rock falls from the ceiling make the cave slowly "move" upwards.
 The covering limestone becomes thinner and thinner.
-Finally it collapses at several points producing collapse dolines.
+Finally it collapses at one, then several places, which produces cave entrances or collapse dolines.

 When the cave is open the process speeds.
-Frost enters the cave and adds further destrucion, widens the cave at all entrances untill the collapsed roofs grow together.
-The result is a valley with steep walls, which follows exactly the former cave passage.
+Frost enters the cave and increases the weathering substantially, widens the cave at all entrances until the openings grow together.
+The merged dolines are at first called karst window or Karstfenster.
 There may be some natural bridges, the remains of the cave roof, until they finally collapse too.
-The merged dolines are at first called karst window.
+The final result is a valley with steep walls, which follows exactly the former cave passage.

-And last but not least: a natural bridge is not a collapsed cave, although this term is often used for them.
-The characteristic thing with the bridge is, that it has not yet collapsed.
-The common use of collapsed cave is the whole former cave, which may be divided into two different sections: the collapsed part is the karst window, and the not collapsed part is the natural bridge.
+And finally we want to rectify a common misuse of the term collapsed cave.
+A natural bridge is not a collapsed cave, although this term is often used for them.
+The characteristic thing with the bridge is, that it has not yet collapsed, so it is actually the uncollapsed cave.
+The common use of collapsed cave is for the whole former cave, which may be divided into two different sections: the collapsed part is the karst window, and the not collapsed part is the natural bridge.